-- 4) Fiscal Impact.
+- Fiscal Impact.
 Provide a dollar estimate for the proposal’s costs or savings to MoDOT.
-Include whatever calculations (initial savings or life cycle savings, for example) or assertions are necessary to accurately convey the proposal’s financial impact.
-The fiscal impact must be a numeric dollar value, not simply a vague financial discussion.
+Include necessary calculations (initial savings or life cycle savings, for example) or assertions to accurately convey the proposal’s financial impact.
+The fiscal impact must be a numeric dollar value.